-The DPT program requires 105 hours of graduate course work.
-These hours are in such areas as didactic instruction, experiential laboratories, research, clinical internships or other equivalent academic experiences.
-Full-time clinical internships comprise 9 credit hours of the curriculum and occur at a variety of health care facilities located primarily on the east coast.
-The program is full-time and of two and one-half years duration, including all summer and winter sessions.
+The M.P.T. program requires 71 hours of graduate course work.
+These hours are in such areas as didactic instruction, experiential laboratories, research, clinical internships, or other equivalent academic experiences.
+Clinical internships comprise 15 hours of the curriculum and occur at a variety of health care facilities located primarily on the east coast.
+The program is full-time and of two years duration, including summers.
 Part-time matriculation is not typically permitted.
+A thesis option is available for students interested in pursuing research.